 Age 60 – Is the youngest age a widow (or widower) can collect SS survivor benefits, should their spouse pass away (survivor benefit is also known as the Widow’s Insurance Benefit).
 If the SS Administration considers the widow disabled, she may collect survivor benefits as early as age 50.
 At age 60, the widow is not yet eligible for her own retirement SS benefit, just the survivor benefit.
 Starting the survivor benefit at age 60 will result in a reduced benefit; typically 71.5% of the full survivor’s benefit.
-However, if the deceased spouse delayed benefits (past their FRA) or started them early (prior to their FRA), there are several complex factors to consider which will be detailed in a future blog post.
+However, if the deceased spouse delayed benefits (past their FRA) or started them early (prior to their FRA), there are several complex factors to consider which will be detailed later on in this post.
 Remarriage and/or raising young children can also affect certain survivor benefits.

 Age 62 – The earliest age that an eligible person can start their own SS retirement benefit or collect a spousal benefit.
 Collecting a spousal benefit may require your spouse to already have started or filed for their own SS retirement benefit.

 Age 65 – The Full Retirement Age (FRA) for those born prior to 1938.
 Age 65 is also the age that most people are eligible to start Medicare Parts A and B (disabled individuals may qualify for Medicare prior to age 65).
-In the last post we discussed the fact that FRA is the point where an individual can collect 100% of their retirement benefit (this 100% amount is known as the Primary Insurance Amount or PIA) if they haven’t already started collecting it earlier.
+Previously, we discussed the fact that FRA is the point where an individual can collect 100% of their retirement benefit (this 100% amount is known as the Primary Insurance Amount or PIA) if they haven’t already started collecting it earlier.